tmolitor-stud-tu/mod_push_appserver/README.md

 - Lua 5.1 or 5.2.
 - Installed luasec Lua library version 0.5 (Debian package: `lua-sec`), higher versions are untested.

+Please note that you **cannot** have `mod_pubsub` module enabled at the same time in the same `VirtualHost` you enable `mod_push_appserver`.
+Doing so will result in prosody randomly picking up one of both modules to handle `iq/host` PubSub events, leading to malfunction.

 ## Installation

 Just check out the repository somewhere and point prosody at this directory